New Zealand dominates list of world's best hidden beaches

 Those sitting through heatwaves and the Northern summer are already dreaming of finding a stretch of coast, far away from others, and New Zealand has plenty of those.

-A survey of the world's best hidden beaches has placed New Zealand in joint second (with Australia) in the list of destinations for remote beach hunters.
+A survey of the world's best hidden beaches has placed New Zealand high on the list of destinations for remote beach hunters.

 The paradoxically named "Countries where you'll find the most hidden beaches" was compiled by The Sun Bingo using instagram data and reviews from travel critics.
 Comparing the top-listed beaches from travel publications versus social media posts, they sought to find the most critically acclaimed but little visited beaches in the world.